bartaxyz/GitPT/README.md

 ## How It Works

-GitPT leverages AI via OpenRouter to enhance your Git workflow while acting as a complete git wrapper:
+GitPT leverages AI to enhance your Git workflow while acting as a complete git wrapper:

 - **Command Handling:** GitPT intelligently routes commands - enhanced commands (commit, pr) use AI capabilities while all other git commands are passed directly to git.